 In my case I have one of the new 10.5 iPad Pro’s and I am quite excited about it.
-I am normally very fond of iPad’s but this is a very powerful iPad, and with a bit more screen real estate and that means I can do more with it.
+I am normally very fond of iPad’s but this is a very powerful iPad, and with a bit more screen real estate that means I can do more with it.
 I understand I can use the big iPad Pro 29W chargers with it to charge even faster too, and I am told the Pencil works better with it.

 Lets get started!

-But there are a variety of ways to get your world to a new iPad and I have listened to people lately do it the hard way so I thought I would share my way which is much easier and I think safer.
+But there are a variety of ways to get your world to a new iPad and I have listened to people lately do it the hard way so I thought I would share my way which is much easier and I much safer.

 - Now start up your new iPad and answer all the questions.
 Once you get to the end, and have a choice that allows you to restore from iTunes you need to select that.
+Be aware, you will be prompted to hold your iPad (or iPhone) close to an existing and working device.
+Skip that for now and do manual setup.

 - Connect your new iPad to your iTunes via cable.